-Working out on a pull-up bar is a great opportunity for growing the triceps.
+Working out on a pull-up bar is a great opportunity for growing your triceps.

-If you don’t know the right pull-up exercises, it would be impossible to do so.
+If you don’t know the right triceps pull-up exercises, that task would be impossible to do…

-Mastering these exercises isn’t only fun but also so damn important that if you don’t do it, you won’t be able to build your triceps’ mass at all!
+Mastering these exercises isn’t only fun but also so damn important so you able to build your triceps’ mass and get big.

-If you read this article to the end, you’ll learn stuff like:
+If you read this article to the end, you’ll learn more cool stuff like:

 - How to work and grow the triceps using pull-up bar….